picoruby/prk_firmware-wiki/Keyboard-inject_switch.md

 kbd.append encoder
 ```

 It works.
-But you also can write with `inject_switch` and "vacant" matrix:
+But you can also use `inject_switch` with "vacant" matrix:

 ```diff
  kbd.init_pins(